wellcomecollection/docs/rfcs/055-prismic-api/README.md

 ## Requirements, considerations, constraints

+- We'll be considering articles, exhibitions, and events in this first pass.
+Books won't be included for now, but could be added at a later date.
 - The API should only return enough information for users to figure out whether a result is relevant to them, and provide a link to the relevant page on wellcomecollection.org.
 The content of the pages themselves should still be fetched from prismic directly.
 - Though we're describing them as a separate project, the new endpoints should seamlessly fit into the rest of the wellcomecollection.org API suite from a user POV.
 All of the existing conventions should be followed.
 - The API url structure should also be consistent with what appears on the front end of the site.
 For example, an article on the site appears at `/articles/{id}`, so the API equivalent should be `/articles/{id}`.
 The same should be true for search results.